TojiFushigiro/TojiFushigiro/README.md

 - 👋 Hi, I’m @TojiFushigiro
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science & AI
-- 🌱 I’m currently learning Computer Science and enginering
+- 🌱 I’m currently learning Computer Science and engineering
-- 💞️ I’m looking to collaborate on Data Science/coding projects??
+- 💞️ I’m looking to collaborate on Data Science/AI/software development projects??

 <!---
 TojiFushigiro/TojiFushigiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.